Judith A. Bense President of the University of West Florida

 She founded the UWF program of Anthropology/Archaeology in 1980, becoming the first academic chair in 2001.
 Dr. Bense also established the Archaeology Institute in 1980 and served as its director for 20 years.
 She has authored five books and 17 chapters in books and professional journals.
 She was awarded more than 75 grants and contracts totaling more than $6 million.
 In 2006, she founded the statewide Florida Public Archaeology Network (FPAN), which is headquartered at UWF.
 FPAN is the largest statewide organization dedicated to bringing archaeology to the general public in the United States.

-Dr. Bense has a strong commitment to the community and is an active member of higher education organizations, including the American Council on Education and the Association of Governing Boards; and serves in strong leadership roles with the American Association of State Colleges and Universities, and the National Collegiate Athletic Association.
+Dr. Bense has a strong commitment to the community and is an active member of higher education organizations, including the American Council on Education; the Association of Governing Boards; the Florida Association of Colleges and Universities; and serves in strong leadership roles with the American Association of State Colleges and Universities, and the National Collegiate Athletic Association.

 In recognition of her academic and research achievements, Dr. Bense has received numerous awards and honors, including induction into the Order Isabella de Cathólica by King Juan Carlos of Spain for her research in the early Spanish Colonial period, the Harrington Lifetime Achievement Award for Historical Archaeology from the Society of Historical Archaeology, the Liberty Bell Award from the Pensacola Chapter of Freedoms Foundation at Valley Forge, Partner of the Year from the Florida Small Business Development Center, Emerging Leader of the Year from the Pensacola Business Journal, 2011 Woman of the Year from the Santa Rosa County Chamber of Commerce, Sportsman of the Year from the Pensacola Sports Association, and number one in the 2012 Pensacola Power List from the Independent News.